memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ![]({% img_url c-dev-environment/github-action.png %})

+But are we really ever done?
+A development environment grows with the project, and so will your base image.
+Even at this point it grew fairly large, and if that is a problem for you or your contributors, you should look into some of the [strategies to reduce your image size](https://www.docker.com/blog/reduce-your-image-size-with-the-dive-in-docker-extension/).
+Another strategy is to split images based on their usage, e.g., use a different image for building and another one for testing.
+This can greatly reduce your image size and allows you to use already stripped down base images.
+This discussion, however, is far beyond the scope of this article.

-As mentioned throughout the article the [example project is available on GitHub](https://github.com/lmapii/cproject), feel free to point out my mistakes or add some improvements to the project!
+As mentioned throughout the article, the [example project is available on GitHub](https://github.com/lmapii/cproject).
+Feel free to point out my mistakes or add some improvements to the project yourself!

 You have now all the skills to set up a containerized C/C++ project with a CI on GitHub.
 With this at hand, it should be easy to add a specific compiler to your _Dockerfile_ or to clean up all the mistakes that I did when setting up the CI.